hydraulic-software/conveyor/guidebook/docs/configs/windows.md

 * `asInvoker` - whatever privilege level the user has.
 * `highestAvailable` - whatever privilege level the user can potentially escalate to.
 * `asAdministrator` - requires administrator access and cannot run without it.

+## Visual C++ redistributables

+If your app needs the MSVC++ runtime DLLs you should [ship them with your app](../stdlib/index.md#microsoft-visual-c-redistributables), as
+Windows doesn't come with these DLLs out of the box.
+Conveyor has built in support for this.